Robinson: The Journey: Gameplay

 The player can use its multi-tool to scan creatures, which allows HIGS to store information about them that the player can then retrieve at any time, and to grab and hurl objects similar to the Gravity Gun from Half-Life 2.
 It also has a laser pointer, which the player can use to bring Laika to him by shining it at where he wants her to go and then calling her.

 Demos

 Crytek first showed their early work in the game in the form of two VR demos, titled Back to Dinosaur Island and Back to Dinosaur Island 2.
 Back to Dinosaur Island was first shown at Gamescom 2014, and both demos were later released for free for the Oculus Rift.

+Compatibility

+The PlayStation 4 version is notable for being one of the very few PlayStation 4 games not playable on the PlayStation 5 with backwards compatibility.

 Reception

-Robinson: The Journey received mixed reviews, according to review aggregator website Metacritic.
+The PlayStation 4 version of Robinson: The Journey received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 26% of critics.